Moving from Paperwork to Strategy: The New HR Standard

 Psychometric assessments are not perfect.
 They can induce anxiety and some can disadvantage neurodivergent candidates.
 However they remain the most objective tool we have to remove bias from human judgment.
 They answer the ultimate hiring question of whether a person can actually do the job and if they will thrive while doing it.

-By HR Mit - A HR Professional
+By HR Mit - An HR Professional

 Old vs New Tax Regime: The Final Answer for Salaried Employees in 2026